oxheadalpha/tezos-k8s/docs/index.md

 on your laptop or in a cloud platform such as AWS, Digitalocean or GCP.

-Tezos-k8s is actively maintained by the team at [Oxhead Alpha](https://tacoinfra.com), a Tezos core development company.

 ## Quick start

 We assume you have access to a Kubernetes cluster and helm installed (see [Prerequisites](Prerequisites)).

 To deploy a Tezos mainnet node:

-1. Add the Oxhead Alpha Helm chart repository to your local Helm installation:
+1. Add the Tacoinfra Helm chart repository to your local Helm installation:

 ```
 helm repo add tacoinfra https://tacoinfra.github.io/tezos-helm-charts/